 I can’t go through this without highlighting a sense of infantile stupidity, as an Englishman, I get from reading that.
 Having grown up watching the BBC series Bottom, amongst others, toiletry activities are generally treated as mundane/hilarious/embarrassing occurrences out of keeping with polite society, which consequently creates a large amount of puerile humour and awkwardness.

 Tanazaki is, of course, correct.
-There’s no reason why discussing toilets should be reduced to embarrassed silences or bouts of giggling, but that’s the way some of us humans roll.
+There’s no reason why discussing toilets should reduce people to embarrassed silences or bouts of giggling.
+But that’s the way some of us humans roll.
 Not in Japan.

 The novelist Natsume Sōseki counted his morning trips to the toilet a great pleasure, ‘a physiological delight’ he called it.
 And surely there could be no better place to savour this pleasure than a Japanese toilet where, surrounded by tranquil walls and finely grained wood, one looks upon blue skies and green leaves.